oybcst/project-template-r/README.md

 ```
 git status
 ```
 Check the status.
 The index.ipynb is probably the only thing that changed.
 And if it *should* have changed but *didn't*, you might want to `Save` and `Download` again.
+Check the download path.
 Then:
 ```
 - git add .
 - git status